+Janet was appointed as a Director for The Collegiate Trust in May 2019, she sits on the Trust’s Audit, Risk and Finance Committee and is also the Director with oversight of Safeguarding.
 Janet is a Chartered Accountant with over 19 years’ experience within small & medium enterprises and tier one organisations.
-She was appointed as a Director for The Collegiate Trust in May 2019, and also sits on the Trust’s Audit and Finance Committee.
 Her career includes senior executive roles within financial services and alternative asset firms managing finance, operations and compliance.
 Most recently, she was CFO/COO of an international asset management firm, Group CFO of a government pension fund and Group Finance & Compliance Director for a corporate advisory firm.

 Keith is the Growth & Development Lead for The Collegiate Trust.
 He has over 15 years experience advising senior management and taking interim C-suite roles in businesses and organisations facing major periods of transformation.
 He is currently a Partner in a major global advisory firm where he focuses on leading and implementing significant transformation programmes.
 His work covers a range of industry sectors and spans from distressed to growth situations.
 He is married with two children and lives in SW London.